Yousif Capital Management LLC Has $1.04 Million Position in Kyndryl Holdings, Inc. (NYSE:KD)

-Yousif Capital Management LLC increased its position in Kyndryl Holdings, Inc. (NYSE:KD – Get Rating) by 4.9% during the third quarter, HoldingsChannel reports.
-The institutional investor owned 126,069 shares of the company’s stock after acquiring an additional 5,924 shares during the period.
+Yousif Capital Management LLC increased its holdings in shares of Kyndryl Holdings, Inc. (NYSE:KD – Get Rating) by 4.9% during the 3rd quarter, HoldingsChannel reports.
+The firm owned 126,069 shares of the company’s stock after purchasing an additional 5,924 shares during the period.
 Yousif Capital Management LLC’s holdings in Kyndryl were worth $1,043,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently added to or reduced their stakes in KD.
-Ronald Blue Trust Inc. acquired a new position in Kyndryl in the second quarter worth approximately $26,000.
-Allworth Financial LP increased its holdings in Kyndryl by 47.6% in the third quarter.
-Allworth Financial LP now owns 3,807 shares of the company’s stock worth $31,000 after buying an additional 1,228 shares during the last quarter.
-CWM LLC acquired a new position in Kyndryl in the second quarter worth approximately $39,000.
-Geneos Wealth Management Inc. acquired a new position in Kyndryl in the first quarter worth approximately $61,000.
-Finally, Lazard Asset Management LLC increased its holdings in Kyndryl by 64.3% in the second quarter.
-Lazard Asset Management LLC now owns 6,667 shares of the company’s stock worth $64,000 after buying an additional 2,608 shares during the last quarter.
-Institutional investors and hedge funds own 62.96% of the company’s stock.
+Other institutional investors have also modified their holdings of the company.
+National Bank of Canada FI lifted its holdings in shares of Kyndryl by 4,594.5% during the 2nd quarter.
+National Bank of Canada FI now owns 3,120,770 shares of the company’s stock valued at $30,521,000 after purchasing an additional 3,054,293 shares in the last quarter.
+The Manufacturers Life Insurance Company lifted its holdings in shares of Kyndryl by 9.0% during the 3rd quarter.
+The Manufacturers Life Insurance Company now owns 164,741 shares of the company’s stock valued at $1,362,000 after purchasing an additional 13,628 shares in the last quarter.
+Alpha Omega Wealth Management LLC lifted its holdings in shares of Kyndryl by 21.8% during the 3rd quarter.
+Alpha Omega Wealth Management LLC now owns 72,791 shares of the company’s stock valued at $602,000 after purchasing an additional 13,022 shares in the last quarter.
+Securian Asset Management Inc. lifted its holdings in shares of Kyndryl by 13.8% during the 3rd quarter.
+Securian Asset Management Inc. now owns 18,636 shares of the company’s stock valued at $154,000 after purchasing an additional 2,259 shares in the last quarter.
+Finally, SummerHaven Investment Management LLC bought a new position in shares of Kyndryl during the 3rd quarter valued at about $646,000.
+Institutional investors own 62.96% of the company’s stock.

 Analyst Upgrades and Downgrades